Find Your Polling Venue (To Be Confirmed)

-Please read the transfer fact sheet for information about transferring your registration to a new district.
+Please read the voter registration fact sheet for information about transferring your registration to a new district.
 If you meet the criteria to transfer then please:

 If you are overseas and need to transfer your district registration:

-2. Get a barrister or solicitor, a pleader, a Commissioner of Oaths, the Honorary Counsel or High Commissioner of your Nauruan Embassy, or a person appointed by the Electoral Commissioner to witness (sign) your form
+- Get a barrister or solicitor, a pleader, a Commissioner of Oaths, the Honorary Counsel or High Commissioner of your Nauruan Embassy, or a person appointed by the Electoral Commissioner to witness (sign) your form

-Not voting is an offence – you will be asked to explain why and may have to pay a fine.
+Not voting is an offense – you will be asked to explain why and may have to pay a fine.

 Mobile Voting (Special Needs)